Olivier Fourdan

 Olivier Fourdan is the creator of the Xfce desktop environment, for which development began at the end of 1996.

-He started his career as a new technologies production engineer as well as in web development and embedded Linux systems.
+He started his career as a new technologies production engineer, web developer, and embedded Linux systems engineer.

 Fourdan has been working for Red Hat since 2007, interrupted by 2 years at Intel during 2013 and 2014.
-As of 2017, he is active in the adoption of Wayland, working on many different components, amongst them GTK, Mutter, GNOME Control Center, XWayland, and Mesa3D.
+Since 2017, he has been active in the adoption of Wayland, working on many different components, including GTK, Mutter, GNOME Control Center, XWayland, and Mesa3D.